 A defining quality of a profession is its ability to police itself.
-To that end, it is the duty and responsibility of each member of the academic community to use his/her professional judgment when addressing potential violations of the standards of professional conduct.
-Depending on the situation, the individual witnessing the violation may either attempt to resolve it on his/her own, or report the incident (as appropriate) to the classroom instructor, experiential rotation preceptor, or University and/or College administrator.
-If there appears to be adequate cause, the individual receiving the report of alleged violation will communicate it to the appropriate administrative officer for further investigation (matters concerning academic integrity should be referred to the Associate Dean for Academic Affairs, matters concerning professional behavior in Roseman Clinics or during experiential rotations should be referred to the Associate Dean for Clinical Affairs and Patient Services, and all other matters concerning professional behavior should be referred to the Associate Dean for Admissions and Student Services).
+To that end, it is the duty and responsibility of each member of our academic community to use their professional judgment when addressing potential violations of the standards of professional conduct.
+Depending on the situation, the individual witnessing a potential violation may respectfully attempt to resolve it on their own; report the incident (as appropriate) to the classroom instructor, experiential rotation preceptor; or report the incident to the appropriate College administrator as discussed in the next paragraph.
+The student may also contact the University's Vice President of Student Services.

+If the concern is not resolved at the peer level or within the block, the alleged violation must be reported to the appropriate administrative officer for further inquiry and possible investigation to comply with the intent of the Honor Code.
+Matters concerning academic integrity should be referred to the Associate Dean for Academic Affairs, matters concerning professional behavior in Roseman Clinics or during experiential rotations should be referred to the Associate Dean for Clinical Affairs and Patient Services, and all other matters concerning professional behavior should be referred to the Associate Dean for Clinical Affairs and Patient Services, and all other matters concerning professional behavior should be referred to the Associate Dean for Academic Dean for Academic Dean for Academic Dean for Academic Dean for Clinical Affairs and Patient Services, and all other matters concerning professional behavior should be referred to the Associate Dean for Academic Dean for Clinical Affairs and Patient Services, and all other matters concerning professional behavior should be referred to the Associate Dean for Admissions and Student Services.